 The district may close schools because of severe weather weather, epidemics, or other emergency conditions.
 When such conditions exist, the Superintendent will make the official decision concerning the closing of the district's facilities.
-When it becomes necessary to open late, to release students early, or to cancel school, district officials will post a notice on the district's Web site, facebook and will be sent out by school messenger and remind for staff.
+When it becomes necessary to open late, to release students early, or to cancel school, district officials will post a notice on the district's Web site and notify the following radio and television stations:

-Our electronic notification system will be used in the event of school closure or late start.
+KXAS NBC Dallas/Ft.
+Worth KDFW Fox 4 Dallas/Ft.
+Worth KLTV Channel 7 Tyler WFAA Channel 8 Dallas/Ft.
+Worth KMOO 99.9 FM KNUE 101.5 FM Tyler Our electronic notification system will be used in the event of school closure or late start.
 Employees are highly encouraged to keep their contact information up to date.